prettyirrelevant/gistrunner/README.md

 - [ ] Support gists that are not truncated
 - [ ] Add expiry to supported languages cache

-Let me know if you need any other emojis or have additional suggestions!

 ## 🤹 Usage <sup>[(Back to top)](#--------gistrunner--)</sup>